jfitzgerald/md-lithium/README.md

 ## Note

 For custom tokens, the trailing space is required.
 For preformatted code blocks `PRE: ` and `S_PRE: `, close them with `:PRE` or `:S_PRE` respectively.
+These closing tags should not be on the same line as the openers.
 For example, to include a code block in your .md file:

 ```
 PRE: var myStringArray = ["Hello","World"];